marcelo-morales/FPSE-FinalProject/README.md

 ```

 ## Machine Learning Part
+For this part we took inspiration from the Ocaml-torch library for how the neural network was trained and handled

 To run the machine learning testsuite, you have to be in the most outer folder:

 ```